-This motivates a new perspective: rather than inferring or reasoning about SDRs, we propose to \emph{learn} them directly from kernel execution traces.
-Execution traces provide concrete evidence of how syscalls interact in practice, making them a natural source for extracting SDRs.
-Importantly, two distinct types of execution data are available: (1) historic kernel execution datasets, and (2) traces collected on-the-fly during fuzzing.
-Learning from historic data provides broad coverage of SDRs but may encounter compatibility issues when kernel versions differ.
-On-the-fly learning, on the other hand, captures the dependencies of the current target kernel but is limited to the portion of the code space already explored.
-We argue that combining these two sources yields the best of both worlds: historic data offers comprehensive prior knowledge, while online learning provides adaptability and refinement during fuzzing.
+To address this challenge, we propose \emph{learning} SDRs from both historical kernel executions and ongoing execution traces generated during fuzzing, as they provide concrete evidence of how syscalls interact in the target kernel and similar kernel versions.
+Learning from historical data offers broad coverage of SDRs but may face compatibility issues when applied to the target kernel.
+In contrast, on-the-fly learning captures dependencies specific to the target kernel but is limited to the portions of the code space already explored, especially during the early stages of fuzzing.
+We argue that combining these two sources achieves the best of both worlds: historical data provides comprehensive prior knowledge, while online learning enables adaptability and continuous refinement throughout fuzzing.

-Realizing this vision requires addressing three key requirements.
-First, the learned SDRs must be interpretable, allowing researchers and practitioners to examine what has been captured.
-Second, the learning process must be computationally efficient to keep pace with the rapid generation of SCSs during fuzzing.
-Third, the learned model must integrate smoothly with existing fuzzing workflows, in particular Syzkaller’s seed generation process.
+Realizing this vision requires addressing three key requirements: (1) the learned SDRs must be interpretable and inspectable; (2) the learning process must be computationally efficient to keep pace with the rapid SCS generation of fuzzing; and (3) the learned model must integrate smoothly with existing fuzzing workflows.

-To this end, we design and implement \textbf{Psyzkaller}, an extension of Syzkaller that learns SDRs using an N-gram language model~\cite{Habash04}, instantiated in practice as a Bigram model.
-This approach offers three distinct advantages.
+To this end, we design and implement \textbf{Psyzkaller}, an extension of Syzkaller that learns SDRs using an Bigram language model~\cite{Habash04}.
+This offers three distinct advantages.
 (1) \emph{Interpretability:} SDRs are encoded as transition probabilities between syscalls in the N-gram model, making them easy to understand and inspect.
-(2) \emph{Efficiency:} learning SDRs is exeucted as updating the parameters of a Bigram model—essentially a matrix—that is computationally lightweight compared to neural language models such as Mock~\cite{mock}, enabling real-time use.
+(2) \emph{Efficiency:} learning SDRs is executed as updating the parameters of a Bigram model—essentially a matrix—that is computationally lightweight compared to other neural language models.
 (3) \emph{Seamless integration:} the structure of the Bigram model directly matches Syzkaller’s Choice Table, allowing Psyzkaller to guide seed generation without modifying Syzkaller’s core mechanisms.
-In addition, we introduce an optimization called RandomWalk that instructs Syzkaller to generate SCSs in a bi-directional manner based on the SDRs embeded in both the Bigram model and its Choice Table.
+In addition, we introduce an optimization called RandomWalk that enables Syzkaller to generate SCSs bi-directionally based on the learned SDRs to improve the diversity of generated seeds.